Are you looking for a way to track different links and buttons on your webpage and find out which is getting the most clicks?

 Under the Property column, click Property Settings.

-Now scroll down the page to find Use Enhanced Link Attribution and click the slider button to turn it from off to on.
+Now scroll down to the In-Page Analytics section and under Use Enhanced Link Attribution, click the slider button to turn it from off to on.

 Then click Save at the bottom.